 Boston Convention & Exhibition Center Marquee

 We are looking for 30-second videos, animations, or computer-generated works that use the entire Marquee in creative ways.
-Please note, unlike previous calls there is no specified design theme for artists to follow.
-We are particularly interested in works that push the limits of the 7 screens as a display platform while also creating dynamic engaging content for the public.
+This call will not be based on a theme although we are particularly interested in works that push the limits of the 7 screens as a display platform while also creating dynamic engaging content for the public.